New to Kava? A Quick Guide

 Once you know what you like, explore our other cultivars: Kelai, Bir Kar, Silesse, and occasional rare editions.
 Browse all cultivars →

-How to prepare and drink it?
+How to prepare and drink kava

 Traditional preparation involves kneading dried root powder in water and straining.
 It's a calming ritual in itself, and delivers the fullest experience.